Navidea Biopharmaceuticals (NYSE:NAVB) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Navidea Biopharmaceuticals (NYSE:NAVB – Free Report) in a research note published on Wednesday.
-The firm issued a sell rating on the stock.
+StockNews.com began coverage on shares of Navidea Biopharmaceuticals (NYSE:NAVB – Free Report) in a report published on Wednesday.
+The brokerage issued a sell rating on the stock.

 Navidea Biopharmaceuticals Price Performance

-Navidea Biopharmaceuticals (NYSE:NAVB – Get Free Report) last announced its earnings results on Tuesday, November 14th.
-The company reported ($0.02) earnings per share for the quarter.
+Navidea Biopharmaceuticals (NYSE:NAVB – Get Free Report) last issued its quarterly earnings results on Tuesday, November 14th.
+The company reported ($0.02) earnings per share (EPS) for the quarter.

 Navidea Biopharmaceuticals Company Profile